silverstripe/silverstripe-framework/docs/en/installation/composer.md

   - Include dependancies marked as "developer" requirements
   - Use the development version, not the latest stable version

 The first two steps are done as part of the initial create project using additional arguments.
-For instance:

 	composer create-project --keep-vcs --dev silverstripe/installer ./my/website/folder 3.0.x-dev

 The process will take a bit longer, since all modules are checked out as full git repositories which you can work on.
+The command checks out from the 3.0 release line.
+To check out from master instead, replace `3.0.x-dev` with `dev-master` (more info on [composer version naming](http://getcomposer.org/doc/02-libraries.md#specifying-the-version)).

 The `--keep-vcs` flag will make sure you have access to the git history of the installer and the requirements

-The `--dev` flag will add a couple modules which are useful for SilverStripe development:
+The `--dev` flag is optional, and can be used to add a couple modules which are useful for SilverStripe development:

+ * The `behat-extension` module allows running [Behat](http://behat.org) integration tests
  * The `docsviewer` module will let you preview changes to the project documentation
  * The `buildtools` module which adds [phing](http://phing.info) tasks for creating SilverStripe releases

+Once the `create-project` command completes, you need to edit the `composer.json` in the project root and remove the `@stable` markers from the `silverstripe/cms` and `silverstripe/framework` version entries.
+Another `composer update --dev` call will now fetch from the development branch instead.
-Note that you can also include those into an existing project by running `composer update --dev`.
+Note that you can also convert an existing composer project with these steps.

 Please read the ["Contributing Code"](/misc/contributing/code) documentation to find out how to create forks and send pull requests.